neuralmagic/deepsparse/tutorial/README.md

 Note that inside the file `docker/prometheus.yaml`, the `scrape_config` has the information about the `metrics` endpoint exposed by the server on port `6100`.

-## Launch the Python Client and Run Inference Continuously
+## Launch the Python Client and Run Inference

 Run: